-That said, the idea that addressing the problem of the stumped player should be handled in-game seems appropriate.
+That said, addressing the problem of the stumped player should be handled in-game.
 If done well, it keeps the player immersed in the game world, and prevents the player from having to go to outside sources to find the answer.

 In any case, asking for a hint or an answer does not feel great, it’s like giving up on a really tough riddle.

 Game Designers: It’s Okay to Include In-Game Solutions to Your Puzzles

 My favourite way to handle impossible puzzles is the simplest of them all, but maybe the most counter-intuitive.
 Game designers should simply start giving away the answers to their puzzles in game.

 Jesse Schell discusses this in his book The Art of Game Design: A Book of Lenses, claiming that the experience of a pleasurable moment when you’ve solved a puzzle is triggered not by solving the puzzle but by seeing the answer2.